 - Inability to move – Subluxations may cause muscle stiffness or inflexibility.
 This may make performing easy tasks more difficult due to an inability to move.

 - Pain in the back or neck – This is the most obvious sign of spinal subluxations as the pain spreads upward through the back and neck.
 Pain severity can range from mild discomfort to sharp, debilitating pain.

 Spinal subluxations can also cause muscle tenderness, inflammation, pain, numbness, loss of feeling, limited mobility, and a tingling or burning sensation in the affected area.

 The causes of spinal subluxations can vary but they are most commonly caused by trauma.
 This includes major trauma from an injury or accident.
 However, micro-trauma from daily habits such as sleeping on your stomach or arm nightly, wearing a heavy bag on one side of your body, or looking down at a computer for a long time can also cause subluxations.

 Another common cause of subluxation is stress.
 Strong feelings of stress and anxiety can cause tension within the body, especially in the neck and upper back.
 Stress can cause the muscles to become tight and may cause a spinal subluxation.

 If you suspect that you may have a spinal subluxation, the most recommended course of treatment is to visit a chiropractor.
 However, for minor cases relief can be achieved with stretches, over-the-counter pain medication, rest, and cold compresses.

 Even if you want to try an at-home approach, we encourage you to come into our office for an official diagnosis.
 We will work with you to find a treatment that is right for you so that you can be the best healthiest version of yourself.
-For more information on spinal subluxations or to schedule an appointment, please contact Premier Chiropractic Clinic today.
+For more information on spinal subluxations or to schedule an appointment, please contact Logan Chiropractic Ann Arbor today.